IT21894824/Visual-Style-Advisor/README.md

 **Developed By**: Prasadi S.A.D.T.
 IT21894824, Shaakir J.H.M.​ IT21322280​, Vikasitha M.K.I.
 IT21180798​, Senarathne D.R.​ IT21213144​

 ## Welcome
 This project is dedicated to creating a highly personalized fashion and beauty recommendation system, tailored for the young generation.
-Our innovative mobile app harnesses the power of machine learning to address the challenges individuals face in selecting hairstyles, hair colors, makeup and clothing recommendation with virtual fit-on capabilities, we aim to redefine how users explore and discover their unique style.
+Our innovative mobile app harnesses the power of machine learning to address the challenges individuals face in selecting hairstyles, hair colors, makeup, and clothing recommendations.
+We aim to redefine how users explore and discover their unique style.

 ---